Skip to main content

 Can a landlord force a person out without going to eviction court?

 No, in Illinois, only the sheriff A county officer who can serve people with summons.
 They can evict someone with a court order. can evict people.
 The sheriff needs a judge's order allowing the eviction.
 A court case brought by a landlord to get a tenant to move out It is illegal for landlords to try to force a person out themselves.
+This is true even if a judge has issued an eviction order.
 Learn more about Lockouts and emergency rental repairs.

 In shared households, eviction is not the only way to remove a person whose behavior raises safety concerns.
 Other household members may seek an Order of Protection, which can grant exclusive possession of the home.
-If the landlord shares living space with the person causing harm, such as a shared kitchen, this protection may be available.
+This protection may be available for landlords who share living space, such as a kitchen, with a person causing harm.

 For help with unsafe shared living situations, including roommates, romantic partners, and adult family members, contact: